 You will notice that in order to get the best price at $3.95/month that you will need to pay 36 months up front.
 But you’re in this for the long haul right?
 What other business in the world can you start for less than $150 bucks in the first year?
 Let alone for the first 3 years?
 Trust me it’s a great deal and exactly how I got started.
 Best of all they have a great refund policy if you decide this blogging thing isn’t for you.
 If for some reason you decided to cancel they will give you a prorated refund.
 So the risk is as low as it can be, plus don’t forget they are also throwing in the FREE domain name (that normally costs $10 to $14 on its own).

 Note: you could get a free blog by using a site like blogger.com or wordpress.com.
-However, if you intend to make money and have full control and ownership over you content you will want to make a very small investment and pay for a domain and basic hosting package.
+However, if you intend to make money and have full control and ownership over your content you will want to make a very small investment and pay for a domain and basic hosting package.
 You will have the most flexibility to monetize and customize your site if you own it.
-I actually had a friend a few years back who had a free blog on blogger and google decided to shut him down and he lost 2 years worth of content that he was never able to get back.
+I actually had a friend a few years back who had a free blog on blogger and Google decided to shut him down and he lost 2 years worth of content that he was never able to get back.

 Once you have finished the registration process with Bluehost you will want to install WordPress onto your new website.
 WordPress is a blogging software application that makes managing and customizing your blog super easy.
 Not only is it super easy to use, but Bluehost makes it super easy to install with just a few steps.
 Think of WordPress like a car that comes with an automatic transmission instead of a manual.

 Here’s how to install WordPress in 4 easy steps: